 The study of the functionality and implementation of computing machines.
-Topics include: central processor design, memory hierarchies and parallel architectures.
-We will explore the motivations behind the fundamental concepts as well as analyze their particular implementation in existing machines.
-Prerequisites: CSCI 361 (or concurrent).
+Topics include central processor design, memory hierarchies, and parallel architectures.
+The class explores the motivations behind the fundamental concepts as well as analyzes their particular implementation in existing machines.
+Prerequisite: CSCI 281.
+Offered every other Spring; not offered 2006-2007.